zhangster12/Obsidian-BJJ-Notes/Guard Passes/Leg Drag.md

 # Entry
 ## Grips
 - [Cross Pant Grip](obsidian://open?vault=Obsidian-BJJ-Notes&file=Grips%2FCross%20Pant%20Grip): Use this grip to drag one leg to the other side.
-- Knee The passer can turn the bottom player’s shin away (no-gi).
 ## Guards
 - [Half Guard](obsidian://open?vault=Obsidian-BJJ-Notes&file=Guards%2FHalf%20Guard): If the guard player overcommits when re-pummeling, pass their leg outside.
 ## Passes